govcloud/ansible-role-ad/README.md

 Specify the primary and a backup Active Directory login server.

+    linux_ad_rejoin: false

+Try to rejoint to the Active Directory bia deleting /etc/krb5.keytab file.
+Default is false.

     linux_ad_home_dir: '/home/%d/%u'

 Home directory of the user.
 Additionally you can use these variables:
 %u -login name
 %U - UID number